CV vs Resume: What’s the Difference & Which One to Use?

 Image: https://pixabay.com/illustrations/career-resume-hiring-job-interview-3449422/

 The term “curriculum vitae” or CV means “course of life” in Latin.
-In the US, it is frequently used in academia to refer to a complete summary of one’s research experience, education, and employment, and accomplishments since the beginning of their undergraduate studies (Woo, Krawczyk, 2019).
+In the US and North America, it is frequently used in academia to refer to a complete summary of one's research experience, education, and employment, and accomplishments since the beginning of their undergraduate studies.

 A resume usually means a one- or two- page resume that briefly summarizes your skills, qualifications, and achievements for a target job.
-Unlike the academic CV, you can leave out irrelevant jobs or activities to keep the document concise.
-Resumes and short CVs are used to apply for private sector and public sector jobs.
+It works as a career summary, presenting your professional achievements in reverse chronological order.
+Resumes are used to apply for private sector and public sector jobs.

 Academic CV